rxcomm/encoDHer/README.md

     chmod +x encodher

-and it should run.
+and it should run if you have python-gnupg installed.
 To extract the python source from the executable, rename it as a .zip archive and unzip it, e.g.:

     mv encodher encodher.zip
     unzip encodher.zip